Tim Royes

-Tim Royes (December 25, 1964 – August 13, 2007, New York City) was a British music video director and editor, producing videos for artists such as Westlife ("Mandy"), Melanie C ("I Want Candy", "The Moment You Believe", "Carolyna"), Emma Bunton ("Free Me"), the Sugababes ("Easy" and "Red Dress"), Rachel Stevens ("Sweet Dreams My LA Ex"), and Enya ("Amarantine").
-He died at the age of 42 after being struck by a vehicle in Manhattan in the early hours of the morning.
+Tim Royes (25 December 1964 – 13 August 2007) was a British music video director and editor.
+He had directed and produced videos for artists such as Westlife ("Mandy"), Melanie C ("I Want Candy", "The Moment You Believe", "Carolyna"), Emma Bunton ("Free Me"), the Sugababes ("Easy" and "Red Dress"), Rachel Stevens ("Sweet Dreams My L.A.
+Ex"), and Enya ("Amarantine" and "It's in the Rain").

 Videos

-Many of Royes' videos centered on adult content, with some creating a sizable media stir, the central one being Holly Valance's video "Kiss Kiss", where she appeared in a flesh-coloured body suit to appear naked.
+Royes directed and produced several videos in the 1990s and 2000s.
+Some of these centered on adult content, occasionally creating a sizable media stir, the central one being Holly Valance's video "Kiss Kiss", where she appeared in a flesh-coloured body suit to appear naked.
 Something similar happened in 2007, when Melanie C's music video of the '80s hit "I Want Candy" showed the singer in a skin-tight cat suit and featured a sexually suggestive dance routine with half-naked bodybuilders in crowd-controller uniforms.
 The video instantly grabbed the number one spot on YouTube with 200,000 hits on its first day.

+Death

+Royes died at the age of 42, after being struck by the driver of a vehicle in Manhattan, New York City in the early hours of the morning of 13 August 2007.

+Dedications

 Sugababes dedicated their 2007 music video "About You Now", directed by Marcus Adams, to Royes' memory, with a black screen saying, "In Memory of Tim Royes – 25.12.1964–13.08.2007 RIP" at the end of the video.

 As a tribute to Royes, Melanie C filmed her new video for the title track for her album This Time in September 2007 Adrian Moat, who was a good friend of Royes.

+Darren Hayes posted his 2004 video "Darkness" in 2018 recalling Royes having shot the video just a few years before his death.

+Enya dedicated the song "Journey of the Angels" to Royes, as mentioned in the album booklet for her 2008 album And Winter Came....